 Museums in Ark

-|Museum of manuscripts||The museum is located in an old mosque and displays mainly Korans from different centuries.
+|The museum is located in an old mosque and displays mainly Korans from different centuries.
 Among others, poetry and scientific works are displayed.

 |The Museum is dedicated to the regional flora and fauna.
 Among the exhibits are stuffed animals.

 |The museum exhibits were mainly discovered from digs in the historical settlements of Varakhsha (about 45 km west of Bukhara) and Paykend (about 60 km southwest of Bukhara).

 |It features exhibits from the ancient settlement of Paykend.
-The museum was funded by the US Ambassador to Tashkent.|
+The US Ambassador Fund to Tashkent sponsored the Museum.

-|History Museum I||One of the two history museums, dedicated to the period from ancient times to the 15th century.
+|History Museum covers the period from early times to the 15th century.
 Worth mentioning is an ancient fresco depicting the Zoroastrian fire cult.
-The fresco was found during excavations in the ancient settlement of Varakhsha.
+The archaeologists found the fresco during excavations in the ancient settlement of Varakhsha.

-|This history museum covers the period from the 16th to the 20th century.
+|This history museum covers the period 16th-20th century.
 Among the exhibits are maps of Central Asian states, clothes, goods of export and import, and old photography.

-|Museum of Numismatics||Coins from various periods are displayed in the museum: from the era of Alexander the Great till the collapse of the Bukhara Emirate.
+|The museum displays coins from various periods: from the era of Alexander the Great till the collapse of the Bukhara Emirate.